http://www.bioedge.org/bioethics/foreigners-do-not-understand-us/11505

 But Michael Ford, the president of Elite Minds, an electronic publisher with a popular $0.99 version of Mein Kampf, disagrees.

-"The popularity of the digital Ford translation of Mein Kampf has surged due to academic interest in the subject."
+to academic interest in the subject."
 Ford told ABC News in an email.

 Who knows!
 The only thing for sure is that Mein Kampf is more popular now than most contemporary political books.